Aditya-Muttagi/aditya-muttagi.github.io/about.md

   <article class="info-card">
     <h2>Background</h2>
     <p>
-      I started in operations and analytics, working with messy, real-world data — far from ideal instrumentation and far from “perfect” experiments.
-      That environment forced me to be pragmatic: ship analysis that’s
-      <strong>good enough to make a decision</strong>, not theoretically perfect.
+      I started in operations and analytics, working with imperfect instrumentation, legacy processes, and constraints that don’t exist in slideware.
+That forced me to focus on analysis that is <strong>good enough to make a decision</strong>, not academically perfect.
     </p>
     <p>
-      Over time, I shifted closer to product questions: which journeys matter, which metrics actually capture user value, and how to communicate findings to stakeholders who don’t live inside SQL all day.
+      Over time, I moved closer to product questions: which journeys matter, how to define “healthy usage”, and what metrics leadership should look at every week.
     </p>
   </article>

   <article class="info-card">
     <h2>How I approach product problems</h2>
     <ul class="bullet-list">
-      <li><strong>Start with the decision.</strong> I clarify what will change based on the analysis.</li>
+      <li><strong>Start with the decision.</strong> What will we do differently based on this?</li>
-      <li><strong>Define the metric.</strong> I care a lot about whether we’re measuring the right thing.</li>
+      <li><strong>Define the metric.</strong> Does it represent real user or business value?</li>
-      <li><strong>Respect constraints.</strong> I’m explicit about assumptions and data quality issues.</li>
+      <li><strong>Respect constraints.</strong> Be explicit about data quality & blind spots.</li>
-      <li><strong>Tell a tight story.</strong> I prefer one clear narrative over ten loose charts.</li>
+      <li><strong>Tell a tight story.</strong> One clear narrative beats ten loose charts.</li>
     </ul>
   </article>
 </section>